Skip to main content

 On tilt-head stand mixers, you push a button or a lever to tilt the head up to insert or remove the mixing bowl and attachment.
 This allows you to easily add ingredients and scrape the bowl during mixing.
 These mixers can be pushed back under a cabinet when not being used.

 With bowl-lift mixers, you adjust a mechanism to raise the bowl for mixing and lower it to remove the bowl and beaters, add ingredients or scrape the bowl.
-In general, this style of mixers is more powerful and comes with bigger bowls.
+In general, this style of mixer is more powerful and comes with bigger bowls.

-If cakes, muffins, and mousses, take top place in your repertoire, opt for an easy to use tilt-head model.
+If cakes, muffins, and mousses, take top place in your repertoire, opt for an easy-to-use tilt-head model.
 On the other hand, if you’re a semi-pro who is always giving baked goods away and wouldn’t think of serving anything but your own made-from-scratch bread, you’ll want the power and size that a bowl-lift model offers.

 • The Best Hand Mixers